 Silk and satin are soft materials however they seem to snag and wrinkle up easily.
-If you have silk shirts you need to bundle them around flat objects you do this by laying the flat object on top and then pull the sleeves around the item.
+If you have silk pajamas or shirts you need to bundle them around flat objects you do this by laying the flat object on top and then pull the sleeves around the item.
 This will leave you without any crease and very minimal wrinkles.
 Sandwich satin dresses and silk ones among each other this will shield the silk dress from snagging and getting all wrinkled.

 Cashmere and wool

 This stuff is great for travelling during winter, for example to a luxury day spa, and doesn’t crease easily however they snag very easily.
 In order to keep the wool material from snagging then your best bet is to put them in a plastic dry-cleaning bag before you place then into the garment bag and into the suitcase.
 If there are small crease lay them flat once you are settled in the motel or apartment and they should come back to normal.

 Here is where you can use the tissue paper to protect clothing that has delicate features like beading, lace and sequins.
 Tissue paper aids in preventing other clothes from rubbing up against the features which can cause the beads and sequins to fall off and get snagged on everything.

 Just because they are delicate and fragile doesn’t mean you cannot take them with you and look your absolute best.
 All you need to do is take a little more care when it comes to loading delicate items into your suitcases.
 By following the tips above you can be sure to travel wherever you want and be able to keep your delicate fabrics well protected and free from wrinkles and creases.